 A LEON restaurant opened here on 29 November 2021 replacing the former Chozen Noodle unit.
 Chozen Noodle later returned as part of the refurbishment of the former Fresh Food Café unit in late December 2021 with a new Garden Square Deli unit serving Chozen Noodle and New York Bakery products opening on 21 December 2021.

-The Days Inn hotel closed in early 2023 and is currently being converted to the UK's first Super 8 hotel, another of Wyndham's hotel brands.
-The hotel is expected to reopen in early summer 2023 with a new bar and restaurant on the ground floor.
+The Days Inn hotel and incorporated Regus Express meeting room closed in early 2023, with the building being converted into the UK's first Super 8 hotel, another of Wyndham's hotel brands.
+The hotel reopened on 21 July 2023 with a new bar and restaurant on the ground floor and a selection of different sized rooms catering for all as well as new electric vehicle charging points outside the hotel.

 |Lymm (14 miles)||Services on the M56||Saughall (A494, 7 miles)|